 - You practice yoga every morning, right?

 As the name suggests, these sentences end with an exclamation mark, express emotions, and are usually used in greetings, rallying cries, or warnings.
 Sometimes they form short exclamatory phrases, and sometimes the only thing that distinguishes them from declarative sentences is the punctuation at the end.
-For example:
+Take a look at the following phrases:

 - Good Morning!